ayoubdahdouh/Command-ds/README.md

 # Command ds

-`ds` (List Files) is a directory listing command for linux distro, it displays directories and files as a tree.
+`ds` (Display) is a directory listing command for linux distro, it displays directories and files as a tree.
 It lists information about the files such as permissions, size, modifications, etc.

-`ds` is an alternative to the `ls` command, but has a different perspective.
-It is much simpler to use thanks to its few options that make it very easy to handle.
+`ds` is an alternative to the `ls` command, but using a different perspective.
+It is very easy to use thanks to its few options.

 ## Features

-- Display in a tree-like format
-- Display by columns
-- List by space, comma or semicolon
 - Colored output
+- Sorting using different criteria
 - Select the files to be displayed
 - Select the information to be displayed
+- Display using tree-like format
-- Sorting using different criteria
+- Display using columns, space, comma or semicolon

 ## Usage